MenuDocs/guides/guide/topics/discordjs/README.md

 What can you do with a Discord bot?
 There are many uses for a Discord bot, moderating a guild, providing support (tickets, suggestions) or even playing music in voice channels and much more.

 What is Discord.JS?
-It's a library for the Discord API written in Javascript with Node.JS mostly to make Discord bots, though it can be used in the browser to make a dashboard or anything else related.
+It's a Javascript library built as a Node.js module for the Discord API mainly used to make Discord bots, though it can be used in the browser to make a dashboard or anything else related.

 What should I know before continuing?
 It's recommended that you understand at least the basics of JavaScript and how to read documentation, there will be learning resources below.